GorkemErtas/ekspersiz/README.md

 The home screen shows one lightweight banner only for personal FREE users.
 Ads are not shown during image selection, upload, analysis, report generation, or critical warnings.
 PLUS, PRO, BUSINESS subscribers, and users operating through a company membership are ad-free.

 Development builds use Google's official AdMob test IDs by default.
+Those sample units validate the ad UI but cannot call this project's SSV endpoint.
+To test the complete rewarded-analysis flow securely, use the application's own rewarded unit ID, configure its SSV callback, and mark the device as a test device with the comma-separated `ADMOB_TEST_DEVICE_IDS` Dart define.
+The real unit remains in test mode on those devices while its SSV configuration stays under project control.
 Before a production release:

 1. Create the Android and iOS applications, banner units, and rewarded units in AdMob.
 2. Configure the rewarded unit's server-side verification callback as the public HTTPS endpoint `GET /api/v1/rewards/analysis/admob/ssv`.